411 N. 7th Street,

 The year 1935 saw a change in the format.
 The Ambassador Theatre stopped its stage shows to become an exclusive movie house.
 At this time, the movie palaces were at their pinnacle.
 During the Depression, these temples of entertainment helped provide audiences with a means of escape from their problems.

-As the 1930’s patron would enter from either Seventh Street or Locust Street, he would walk into a marble lobby with a 40-foot high ceiling.
+As the 1930’s patron would enter from either N. 7th Street or Locust Street, he would walk into a marble lobby with a 40-foot high ceiling.
 As he moved forward he would see a marble staircase ascending to the balcony at the west side of the lobby.
 The marble steps with bronze rails adjoined the bevelled walls reflecting the Spanish Renaissance chandeliers.
 On the balcony he might have passed the ladies' restroom, a duplicate of Madame Pompadour’s salon at the Chateau Fontainebleau.

 In the auditorium the ceiling appears to be suspended — an effect achieved by a series of 11 silver lead domes extending downward.
 The ceiling of silver leaf and deep blue color gives the appearance of a winter wonderland where everything glistens after a deep snow, the silver while reflecting the blue sky.

-After finding his seat, he could listen to the organ which had a screen of glistening jewels. the 1,000 pipes were hidden in the walls to the right of the stage.
+After finding his seat, he could listen to the organ which had a screen of glistening jewels.
+The 1,000 pipes were hidden in the walls to the right of the stage.
 Some pipes were only an inch in diameter, while others were as large as six feet.
 The organ was the largest of its kind and put out enough volume to fill this large auditorium.
 Because of its beautiful but monstorous organ, the theatre required extra electrical current.
-Therefore, it had the largest electrical switchborad of its size in the world, which controlled over 17,500 globes alone with one of the largest cooling systems in the world.
+Therefore, it had the largest electrical switchborad of its size in the world, which controlled over 17,500 globes and with one of the largest cooling systems in the world.

 All Cinerama seats were taken and replaced.
 Advertised as its main attraction was the half circular screen which could give the audience the sensation of hurtling down a roller coaster.
 The screen gave the viewer 146-degree-angle vision, in contrast to the Ambassador’s original screen which gave only 60-degree angle vision.